-The staff of the CDS is actively contributing to open-source data science softwares.
+The staff of the CDS is actively contributing to open-source data science software.
 In addition, the CDS funded no less than 13 “doctoral missions” to develop specific features impacting each community related to those projects.

 - Isolation forest for anomaly detection